 The impact of alcohol abuse can cause great damage and disturbance to the user.
 Once diagnosed by a professional, there are many recommended methods of treatment that help ensure recovery, such as inpatient and outpatient rehab facilities.
 These options help guide the user through all of the destructive and threatening symptoms of alcohol withdrawal, which reduces the risk of relapse.
 Patients are also prescribed medications and supplements to assist with symptoms during detox.

 In inpatient facilities, patients can experience support without judgement.
 Counseling services are also provided to help patients find root causes of any potential alcoholism, such as co-occurring mental health disorders.
 Support groups, such as Alcoholics Anonymous, are available to provide a sense of communal connection.
 Outpatient facilities allow patients to maintain more of their day-to-day life and keep up with responsibilities while also beginning recovery.
-Regardless of which route is best for you, be reassured there are options out there that will work for you.
+Regardless of which route is best for you, be reassured there are options out there that will work.
 Take that first step towards recovery, and embark on the road to wellness.
-Contact a treatment provider now for more information.
+Contact a treatment provider now for more rehab-related information.

 What are you struggling with?